tristanls/xor-ack-dynamodb/README.md

 ### How it works

-Ack uses properties of bitwise XOR operation to implement tracking functionality.
+`xor-ack-dynamodb` uses properties of bitwise XOR operation to implement tracking functionality.
 Here is a quick overview of the relevant aspects of XOR.
 The XOR (`^`) operation has the following properties:

 `A ^ A = 0`